Streamlined Energy & Carbon Reporting for the financial year ending 31st December 2024

 Project Element Six: Carbon reduction and a low carbon future

-After the first year of Project Element Six, the Board acknowledges the efforts by the business leadership to adapt to a low GHG emission environment in line with our published Carbon Reduction Plan.
-The SECR report demonstrates:
+The Leadership acknowledges the efforts by the business to adapt to a low GHG emission environment in line with our published Carbon Reduction Plan.

 - Improve audit accuracy and data such that the Group has, in the future, a near real time view of carbon emissions which is reported through the current quarterly business review cycle;